Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 The most obvious example is Amazon’s product recommendations.

-Amazon continually analyzes their data sets to deliver recommended products tailored specifically to the customer.
+Amazon continually analyzes its data sets to deliver recommended products tailored specifically to the customer.

-There are few things in my book that rank as high on the “I don’t give a shit” scale like the email personalization fail.
-I get it, statistically, personalized messaging receives higher open rates.
+A few things in my book that rank as high on the “I don’t give a shit” scale, as the email personalization fail.
+I get it.
+Statistically, personalized messaging receive higher open rates.

 That doesn’t mean it builds trust.

-What it says to me, is you’re OK faking a real relationship with me in an effort to hawk me your product.
+What it says to me is that you’re OK faking a real relationship with me to hawk your product.

-You don’t need to fake a relationship with potential customers to sell your product, just build a real relationship with them instead.
+You don’t need to fake a relationship with potential customers to sell your product; build a real relationship with them instead.

 Caring about customers sucks.